 Ask yourself these questions: Will you be storing this between kids, or will it remain out?
 Do you want a high chair that stays a high chair, or one that grows with your child?
-Related: Will you be moving the high chair around a lot?
+Will you be moving the high chair around a lot?
 What bells and whistles do you really want/need?
 How easy to clean is the high chair you like?

 Here are my favorite modern high chairs at a variety of prices:

 Stokke Tripp Trapp∙∙∙ (~$249 + accessories) The Stokke is super expensive but it is my favorite!
 I love it for a stand alone high chair and I also love that it grows with your kid.
 The seat is height adjustable.
 The foot rest is also adjustable, which is important to reach the feet of a six-month old learning to eat food.
 My 3-year-old uses it as a chair that brings her to the table height.
 It’s very easy to disassemble and clean, so when I bought one on Craigslist, I easily cleaned it to make it look brand new.